If you hear a whining noise coming from under your 924/944/968/928, the torque tube bearings may be worn out.

 - If desired, the clutch can also be replaced during this repair.
 We have the necessary parts in stock

-- With the 928 automatic gearbox, it is wise to replace the old flex plate clamp at the same time. new clamp.
+- For the 928 automatic, it is advisable to replace the old flex plate clamp with our new clamp.

-- We have a lot of experience to make every repair a success
+- We have extensive experience to make every repair a success

-- It is wise to look carefully at other parts that may need to be replaced.
-Dismantling and assembling the torque tube takes a lot of time, so it is more efficient to replace more parts at the same time.
+- It is wise to carefully check other parts that may need replacement.
+Disassembling and reassembling the torque tube takes a lot of time, so it is more efficient to replace multiple parts at once.

 What is a torque tube?

-The Porsche 924, 944, 928 and 968 feature a torque tube.
-This is a shaft that connects the engine to the gearbox.
-(See picture) In this ''tube'' there are bearings (no. 11 drawing) that eventually wear out.
-This will cause a screeching sound which can be experienced as irritating.
+The Porsche 924, 944, 928, and 968 are equipped with a torque tube.
+This is a shaft that connects the engine to the transmission. (see image) Inside this "tube" are bearings (no. 11 in the diagram) that wear out over time.
+This will cause a whining noise that can be annoying.

-Can I disassemble and assemble my torque tube myself?
+Can I also disassemble and reassemble my torque tube myself?

-Yes, this is certainly possible, but it is a big job, even for an experienced wrencher.
-It is also necessary to have the right tools and a lifting bridge.
+Yes, this is definitely possible, but it is a big job, even for an experienced mechanic.
+Additionally, having the right tools and a lift is essential.

-Please contact us to request an overhaul.
-This can be done by contacting us.
+Contact us to request an overhaul.
+This can be done by to contact us.

 Tags:

-rebuild, repair, overhaul, repair, transaxle, axle, clutch, crankshaft seal, driveline, service, noise, backlash, gearbox oil, drivetrain, shift lever, flexplate problem
+rebuild, repair, overhaul, repair, transaxle, axle, clutch, crankshaft seal, drivetrain, service, noise, play, transmission oil, drivetrain, gear lever, flexplate issue

 Reference numbers: